Hairul Azreen: Retirement

 On August 21, 2023, Hairul announced his retirement from acting after 15 years in the acting world.
 He made the announcement during the 3 Pagi Era segment and was witnessed by the radio presenters Radin and Azad Jasmin and guest presenters Linda Onn and Halim Othman.

-The purpose of retiring from the world of acting is because he wants to focus on his family and business, even the last two films, namely MALBATT: Misi Bakara and The Original Gangster, and he hopes that both films will be his best memories.
+His main reason for retiring from the world of acting is that he wants to focus on his family and business, even though MALBATT: Misi Bakara and The Original Gangster, were his last, and he hopes that both films will be his best memories.